tuutti/sendwithus/README.md

 ### How to map sendwithus template to mail

-This module provides two different ways to map template to the mail:
+This module provides two different ways to map template to a mail:

 #### 1. Through the UI (/admin/config/services/sendwithus)

-This should cover most of the cases.
+This should cover most cases.

 See [examples](examples/) for examples.